 For dogs, REM sleep is only 10% of total sleep time!

 This means that they need much more sleep to actually get enough time in REM mode.

 Dog sleep cycle

 Like every other mammal, dogs sleep in different stages.

-For people there are 3 stages and 1 REM phase which all together make 1 sleep cycle.
+For people there are 4 NREM stages and 1 REM phase which together make up one sleep cycle.

-The first 3 stages are all NREM which means that it goes from pretty light sleep in stage 1 to the most restorative sleep in stage 3.
-Stage 3 is followed by the REM phase which is where you’re dreaming.
+The first 4 stages of sleep are all dreamless NREM.
+This means that it goes from pretty light sleep in stage 1 to the most restorative deep sleep in stages 3 and 4.
+Stage 4 is followed by the REM phase which is where you’re dreaming.
 For a person a full cycle takes between 90 to 120 minutes.

 To learn more about the human sleep cycle, click here.